Plan Your Visit

 Free library parking is available at the outside and underground parking lots at 500 N. Dunton Ave. at the corner of Dunton and Euclid.
 In case of some large events, if the library parking lots fill, additional paid or free parking may be available at the Vail Avenue Commuter Lot at the corner of West St. James Street and Vail Avenue, Fremont Street and Vail Avenue.
 Street parking is available on the streets surrounding the library.

-Limited parking is available in a lot behind the Makerplace building at 112 N. Belmont Ave., near Recreation Park.
+Limited parking is available in a lot behind the Makerplace.
+Additional parking is available across the street in the Recreation Park parking lot next to the tennis courts.
 Street parking is available on Miner Street, Pine Street, Wing Street and Belmont Avenue.
 Free garage parking is available 0.2 miles away in the Village of Arlington Heights North Garage.

 The library’s Reading Room branch at the Senior Center has an outdoor parking lot at 1801 W. Central Road.